here-is-written-a-serious-username/EcoVolt-website/README.md

 Customer and Technologies:

-- The project was implemented for LLC "Eco Volt", a company specializing in the sale of components and the installation of solar power plants.
+- The project was implemented for LLC "Eco Volt", a company specializing in the sales of components and the installation of solar power plants.

 - Technologies used: HTML, SASS, JS.